mru-csis-1501-201904-001/course.notes/advice.md

 Just a repository for advice from _moi_ to _vous_.

+## 2019-SEP-23

+- The most effective way to "study" for this course?
+Solve lots of problems, preferably to the Java code stage, but even just working to the natural language algorithm or pseudocode stage is helpful.
+The textbook is a fanttastic resource for this: its review questions and practice exercise sections are great because of their variety and their marked difficulty levels.
+The programming projects are good places to practice too, though they can take a while to work through, particularly the higher-difficulty ones.
+If you haven't purchased the text, remember that there are two copies on reserve at the Library.
+- Reading code - and preferable tracing through it, even if only in your head or on paper - is an equally effective study method.
+What code is there available to read?
+Anything from drills (my code, your code, a friend's code), practice quizzes, old midterms...it's all good.
+Ask yourself questions like "if these inputs were passed into this method, what would come out?" and "if the user inputs these values at the keyboard, what will happen?".

 ## 2019-SEP-20

 - As noted in the [lec.05](lecture.and.lab.notes/09.18.lec.05.md) and [lab.04](lecture.and.lab.notes/09.20.lab.04.md) notes, you should learn the syntax for Java if statements on your own - it's pretty darn close to the pseudocode versions.